Why chasing twitter's approval doesn't work

 Surely the truth comes out eventually?

 Generally speaking, no. Player opinions on design, marketing, operations, etc won’t ever actually be tested, and because all of these opinions exist in a frictionless vacuum, they get to remain pristine and untouched.
-It’s easy for someone to say ‘-10% on tanks’ because they will never have to make a balance change, and so they’ll get to believe it indefinitely.
+It’s easy for someone to say ‘-10% on Tank Mythics’ because they will never have to make a balance change or deal with the effects of their ideas, and so they’ll get to believe them indefinitely.

 So how can we try to be more right?